cryptokrishtopher/binancescanner/readme.md

 # binancescanner
->ATTENTION: THIS IS FREE SOFTWARE.
-YOU SHOULD NEVER PAY FOR IT.

->DISCLAIMER:  I am in no way affiliated with Binance, use at your own risk.
+>Disclaimer:  I am in no way affiliated with Binance, use at your own risk.
 There are no warranties or guarantees expressed or implied.
 You assume all responsibility and liability.

 binancescanner is a price and volume scanner with customizable threshold notifications written in Python 3.
 Eyes everywhere for monitoring fast moving markets!
 One part of the traderstoolkit coming soon.